(Originally published by MC Press Online in January 2016).

 I hope I’ve piqued your interest enough to start exploring Ruby On Rails.
 We’ve only touched the tip of the iceberg!
 If you need an IBM i sandbox to start getting your hands dirty with Ruby On Rails, please contact me and I’ll hook you up!.

-If you have any additional questions please let me know in the comments or reach me directly at email@example.com.
+If you have any additional questions please let us know in the comments or reach us directly at email@example.com.